MichaelC93/Predicting-the-Success-of-a-Google-Play-Store-App-/README.md

 Dataset can be found here: https://www.kaggle.com/lava18/google-play-store-apps

-Methods used, conclusions, and code can be found in the pdf.
+Methods used, conclusion, and code can be found in the pdf.